theopn/leetcode/README.md

 ## Stack

 - ~~1381.
 Design a Stack With Increment Operation~~ (Medium, 2024-09-30 Daily Q): Keep track of size and maxSize. push and pop are as trivial as stack[size++] = x and size--; return stack[size] after checking the size conditions for each operation (i.e., whether size exceeds maxSize and whether the size == 0).
 Increment is trivial.
+- 2696\.
+Minimum String Length After Removing Substrings (Easy, 2024-10-07 Daily Q):
+    1. Iterate the characters in string
+    2. Pop the stack (if it is not empty), if it is ‘A’ and the current char is ‘B’ (or ‘C’ and ‘D’ combination), pop the stack
+    3. Else, push the current character to the stack
+    4. Return the size of the stack
+- 1963\.
+Minimum Number of Swaps to Make the String Balanced (Medium, 2024-10-08 Daily Q):
+    1. Iterate over the characters in `s`
+    2. If the character is `[`, push it to the stack
+    3. Else (i.e., the character is `]`), check if the stack is empty, if so, increment the number of imbalance bracket
+    4. If the stack is not empty (and the top element must be `[` since that is the only char we are pushing to the stack), pop the stack
+    5. Return `(numImbalances + 1) / 2`
+    - As you can see, you really do not need stack, we can have an integer variable to replace it (push = incrementing, empty = check if integer is greater than 0, pop = decrement)
+- **921. Minimum Add to Make Parentheses Valid** (Medium, 2024-10-09 Daily Q):
+    1. Iterate over the characters in `s`
+    2. If the char is `(` push it to the stack
+    3. If the char is `)` and stack is not empty (which has to contain `(`), pop the stack
+    4. If the stack is empty, increment the number of stray `)`
+    5. Return the size of stack plus number of stray `)`
+    - As with 1963, you do not necessarily need a stack, you can use an integer variable
+- **1106.
+Parsing A Boolean Expression** (Hard, 2024-10-20 Daily Q):
+    1. Initialize two stacks, `operators` and `operands`
+    2. Iterate through the characters in `expression`
+    3. If it is `,`, skip
+    4. If it is one of the operators (`!`, `&`, or `|`), push it to the `operators`
+    5. If it is one of the operands or opening parenthesis (`t`, `f`, or `(`), push it to the `operands`
+    6. If it is `)`, initialize an array.
+Pop until the `operands` until it gives you `(`, add the popped elements into the array
+    7. Pop an operator from `operators` stack
+    8. If it is `!`, the result of the current operation is opposite of the one and only element in the operand array
+    9. If it is `&`, see if the array contains any `f`
+    10. If it is `|`, see if the array contains any `t`
+    11. Add the result of the operation back to `operands` stack
+    12. Return the top element of the `operands`
+    - Optimization: in 6, instead of holding every operands in an array, you only need to keep track of `lastOperand` (used to compute `!`), `seenTrue` (used to compute `|`), and `seenFalse` (used to compute `&`)

+## Two Pointers

+- ~~2491.
+Divide Players Into Teams of Equal Skill~~ (Medium, 2024-10-04 Daily Q): Sort the array, have the skill[0] + skill[n - 1] be the target chemistry (since it is always optimal to pair the current minimum and maximum skills), iterate through the array with two pointers, if we encounter chemistry that is not equal to the target chemistry, return -1
+- ~~2938.
+Separate Black and White Balls~~ (Medium, 2024-10-15 Daily Q):
+    1. Initialize the current white ball index at 0
+    2. Iterate through the characters in `s`
+    3. If we encounter `‘0’`, we need at least current index - current white ball index swaps to bring the white ball to the front.
+Accumulate this
+    4. Increment the current white ball index

+## Priority Queue

+- **1942.
+The Number of the Smallest Unoccupied Chair** (Medium, 2024-10-11 Daily Q):
+    1. Before sorting, make a map of arrival time which are unique to the original index
+    2. Sort `times` based on the arrival time
+    3. Add [0, n) to a min-heap named `available`
+    4. Declare a min-heap named `occupied`
+    5. Iterate through the `times`
+    6. Before processing the current person, if the top element of `occupied` has a departure time earlier than the current arrival time, pop and add it to the `available`.
+Repeat this until the top element is still in use
+    7. Assign the top element of the available to the current person.
+Push `(departureTime, chairNo)` to the `occupied`
+    8. During the loop, if we encounter `targetFriend`, return the chair
+- ~~2530.
+Maximal Score After Applying K Operations~~ (Medium, 2024-10-14 Daily Q):
+    - It is optimal to pick the greatest element
+    1. Define a max-heap and push all elements in `nums`
+    2. Iterate `k` times, pop an element, add it to the score, and push the ceiling of third of the element to the max-heap

 ---
 Below is generated by Leethub extension.